Skip to main content Scroll Top

 By the end of this workshop, participants will be able to:

-• Understand and apply creative facilitation principles that sit at the intersection of performance, classroom management, and youth-led learning.
+• Understand and apply artful facilitation principles that sit at the intersection of performance, classroom management, and youth-led learning.

 • Implement interactive, arts-based strategies that increase student engagement, peer connection, and collaborative music-making.